-The following sensitivity analysis is based on the exposure to the interest rate risk of derivative and non-derivative financial instruments on the reporting date.
+The following sensitivity analysis is based on the exposure to the interest rate risk of non-derivative financial instruments on the reporting date.
 Regarding assets with variable interest rates, the analysis is based on the assumption that the amount of assets outstanding at the reporting date was outstanding throughout the year.
 The rate of change is expressed as the interest rate increases or decreases by 0.25% when reporting to management internally, which also represents the Group management's assessment of the reasonably possible interest rate change.

-If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have increased or decreased by \$758 and \$707, respectively, for the years ended December 31, 2021 and 2020, with all other variable factors remaining constant.
-This is mainly due to the Group's bank savings with variable interest rates.
+If the interest rate had increased or decreased by 0.25%, the Group's net profit before tax would have increased or decreased by \$(1,184) and \$758, respectively, for the years ended December 31, 2022 and 2021, with all other variable factors remaining constant.
+This is mainly due to the Group's bank savings and borrowings with variable interest rates.